Gun laws in Illinois: Other state laws

 Article 1 section 22 of the Illinois Constitution states, "Subject only to the police power, the right of the individual citizen to keep and bear arms shall not be infringed."

-For private sales of firearms, the seller must verify the buyer's FOID card with the Illinois State Police, and must keep a record of the sale for at least ten years.
-Effective July 1, 2023, private sales of firearms must be done through a gun dealer with a Federal Firearms License (FFL).
+Private sales of firearms must be done through a gun dealer with a Federal Firearms License (FFL).

 When purchasing a firearm in Illinois there is a 72-hour waiting period after the sale before the buyer can take possession.

-Lost or stolen guns must be reported to the police within 72 hours.
+Lost or stolen guns must be reported to the police within 48 hours.

 A gun owner can be charged with a crime if a minor under the age of 14 gains access to their firearm when it is unsecured (i.e. not locked in a box or secured with a trigger lock) and causes death or great bodily harm.

 Under a law passed on January 10, 2023, Illinois has defined certain firearms as assault weapons.
 It is illegal to manufacture, deliver, sell, or purchase an assault weapon.
 Any assault weapons that are already owned by residents are legal to possess if registered with the state police by January 1, 2024.
-In Illinois assault weapons include any centerfire semi-automatic rifle with a detachable magazine and one or more of these features: a pistol grip, a thumbhole stock, a folding or telescoping stock, a forward grip, a flash suppressor, or a grenade launcher.
+In Illinois assault weapons include any centerfire semi-automatic rifle with a detachable magazine and one or more of these features: a pistol grip, a thumbhole stock, a folding or telescoping stock, a forward grip, a flash suppressor, a barrel shroud, or a grenade launcher.
 A number of other rifles, shotguns, and pistols are also defined as assault weapons, including some specific makes and models.
 Not defined as assault weapons but similarly restricted are .50 caliber rifles.
-On January 20, 2023, a circuit court issued a temporary restraining order against the law, which was upheld on appeal; two other circuit courts issued a similar order.
-On February 17, 2023, a federal judge denied a motion to block the law, calling it "constitutionally sound".
-The various legal challenges to the state's assault weapons ban are expected to be reviewed by the Illinois Supreme Court as well as a federal appeals court.
-Some local governments have banned the possession of assault weapons, prior to the preemption deadline of July 20, 2013.